mathehertogh/adeles/README.rst

 Then within SageMath, import the package::

-	sage: from adeles import *
+	sage: from adeles.all import *
 	sage: Adeles(QQ)
 	Adèle Ring of Rational Field